Developer Guide

 Next, it is important to verify that the output (e.g. ROS bag) is stored correctly.

-vast execution local run --config config1 ./test_out
+vast exec local run --config config1 ./test_out

-# check that output is created in ./test_out/run-<timestamp>/<config-name>/<test_number>
+# check that output is created in ./test_out/<campaign-name>-<timestamp>/<config-name>/<run_number>

-ls -l ./test_out/run-*/config1/0/
+ls -l ./test_out/*-*/config1/0/

 Once you are satisfied that the scenario and configuration work as expected, you can proceed to the next step.